openplans/openblock-old/docs/main/theming.rst

 Overriding Templates
 ====================

-OpenBlock offers two primary axes by which to browse NewsItems:

-* By schema -- starting with the schema_filter and schema_detail view/template

-* By place -- starting with the place_detail view/template (where a "place"
-  is defined as either a Block or Location)

 Note that default templates are included in ``ebpub/templates``.
 At the very least,
 you'll want to override ``base.html`` to design your ebpub-powered site.
 (The